sdesabbata/granolarr/docs/index.md

 Suggested reading

 - *Programming Skills for Data Science: Start Writing Code to Wrangle, Analyze, and Visualize Data with R* by Michael Freeman and Joel Ross, Addison-Wesley, 2019.
 See book [webpage](https://www.pearson.com/us/higher-education/program/Freeman-Programming-Skills-for-Data-Science-Start-Writing-Code-to-Wrangle-Analyze-and-Visualize-Data-with-R/PGM2047488.html) and [repository](https://programming-for-data-science.github.io/).
+- *R for Data Science* by Garrett Grolemund and Hadley Wickham, O'Reilly Media, 2016.
+See [online book](https://r4ds.had.co.nz/).
+- *Discovering Statistics Using R* by Andy Field, Jeremy Miles and Zoë Field, SAGE Publications Ltd, 2012.
+See book [webpage](https://www.discoveringstatistics.com/books/discovering-statistics-using-r/).
 - *Machine Learning with R: Expert techniques for predictive modeling* by Brett Lantz, Packt Publishing, 2019.
 See book [webpage](https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781788295864).

 Further reading

 - *The Art of R Programming: A Tour of Statistical Software Design* by Norman Matloff, No Starch Press, 2011.
 See book [webpage](https://nostarch.com/artofr.htm)
-- *Discovering Statistics Using R* by Andy Field, Jeremy Miles and Zoë Field, SAGE Publications Ltd, 2012.
-See book [webpage](https://www.discoveringstatistics.com/books/discovering-statistics-using-r/).
-- *R for Data Science* by Garrett Grolemund and Hadley Wickham, O'Reilly Media, 2016.
-See [online book](https://r4ds.had.co.nz/).
 - *An Introduction to R for Spatial Analysis and Mapping* by Chris Brunsdon and Lex Comber, Sage, 2015.
 See book [webpage](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031)
+- *Geocomputation with R* by Robin Lovelace, Jakub Nowosad, Jannes Muenchow, CRC Press, 2019.
+See [online book](https://bookdown.org/robinlovelace/geocompr/).